w-m/pinyin-conversion/README.md

 pinyin-conversion
 =================

-Convert pinyin strings from numerical form (ni3 hao3) to a diacritical form (nǐ hǎo)
+Objective-C tool that converts pinyin NSStrings in numerical form (ni3 hao3) to a diacritical form (nǐ hǎo)

 About
 =====